chench53/vlike/README.md

     REACT_APP_CONTRACT_RATING={the Rating contract address}
     ```

-    Since .env.local has higher priority than .env, the better practise is to assign a separate deployment server with different .env.local.
+    Since .env.local has higher priority than .env, the better practice is to assign a separate deployment server with different .env.local.

 3. Build frontend to the /frontend folder: